nikolamar/war-game/README.md

 ## Technical details:

-- crete solution using front-end technology (JavaScript, CSS, HTML)
+- create solution using front-end technology (JavaScript, CSS, HTML)
 - use https://deckofcardsapi.com/ for cards, using Piles API is optional
 - you can use any framework, library or plugins